dfx-finance/ve/README.md

 ]
 ```

-3. Add ganache local private key to brownie (scripts will have to be adjusted accordingly, the default name used is `anvil`).
+3. Add hardhat local private key to brownie (scripts will have to be adjusted accordingly, the default name used is `hardhat`).
 Most likely this will be account 0 coming from the standard Hardhat mnemonic `test test test test test test test test test test test junk`.

 ```bash
 $ brownie accounts new <account-name>